 Maybe, but maybe not.

 According to WebMD, the typical North American male consumes about 13 mg/day of dietary zinc and the average female consumes approximately 9 mg/day.
-This meets the RDA (Recommended Dietary Allowance) according to the US Government’s recommendation of 9-13mg per day depending on your age.
+This meets the RDA (Recommended Dietary Allowance) according to the US Government’s zinc recommendation of 9-13mg per day depending on your age.
 However, many people consider the RDA range low.
 Regardless, the daily dietary consumption is below the 30mg per day shown beneficial in the studies.

 Are supplements the best way to treat your acne with zinc?